The Benefits and Uses of Cleaning Vinegar

 Pet Smell Neutraliser

 Vinegar works on both new and old pet smells.
-Blot dry any recent accidents, then pour on a little diluted cleaning vinegar.
+Blot dry recent accidents, then pour on a little diluted cleaning vinegar.
 Dab up the excess, let it dry, and the odour will fade.
 This works best for hard floors and most carpets but always check the manufacturer’s care advice.

 Keep pets away, until rinsed and dried.